applejag/notes-old/juval-lowy.md

 ## Known for

-- "Righting Software", name on his courses, masters, workshops, and more.
+- "[[righting-software]]", name on his courses, masters, workshops, and more.
   All orienting around teaching out the *proper* way to design system, as in his words *"the entire software world is broken"*, because everyone is doing it wrong.